-If you play video games professionally or are a serious hobbyist, one common ailment that may concern you is back pain.
+If you play video games professionally or as a hobby, one common ailment that may concern you is back pain.
 While there don’t seem to be any studies on the number of gamers with lower back problems, it wouldn’t be a surprise to find out the number of chronic pain sufferers was higher than average.
 Posture plays a key role in pain and hours of sitting can lead to chronic problems.
 Here are a few tips to help you avoid back pain without giving up your career or favorite hobby.

 Here are three things you can do to help the pain instead of giving up gaming: